elalgil/Image-Editor/README.md

 image_editor_test.py: Unit tests ensuring the correctness of matrix operations (e.g., verify rotation logic and channel combining).

-## 🛠️ Requirements
+##🛠️ Requirements
 Python 3.x

 Pillow (PIL) (Only used for loading/saving files, not for processing)

+To install the dependencies:

 Bash

-## Auther
-Developed by Elal Gilboa as part of Image Processing course at the Hebrew University

 pip install Pillow

-Created by [Your Name]
+##✍️ Author
+Developed by Elal Gilboa as part of the Image Processing course at the Hebrew University.